idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 They also need to be experts at working with data systems and analysis, as much of their time will be analyzing customer, business, operational, and technical data.

-Once developers become managers they have little time to use their technical muscle, and their technical Aptitude declines do to lack of use.
+Once developers become managers they have little time to use their technical muscle, and their technical Aptitude declines due to lack of use.
 Therefore I recommend before switching they are:

 - A very experienced engineer (MSFT L65, AMZN L6, FB E6).
 - A expert in at multiple languages (for me python, and C#)
-- A expert in multiple technical domains (for me networking and security).
+- An expert in multiple technical domains (for me networking and security).

 ### Should managers code

 Managers should read code on specific occasions, but they can't be on critical path because their time is often needed to deal with urgent situations.
 Thus, they can only write low importance code usually something you'd assign to an SDE-I. At that point, you have a very expensive priority inversion.

 That said, SDMs need to use their product just like their customers do to be able to better understand and meet the customer need.
-Like wise, SDMs need to use their development tools periodically, which should include the code/test/deploy cycle, so they are better able to understand and meet their team's (aka other big customer) need.
+Likewise, SDMs need to use their development tools periodically, which should include the code/test/deploy cycle, so they are better able to understand and meet their team's (aka other big customer) need.

 SDMs should be reading code occasionally: